Lhotzkya glaberrima var. magnisepala

 NRM regions: Adelaide and Mount Lofty Ranges, Kangaroo Island

 Small woody shrub to 1 m tall with tiny, smooth leaves to 5 mm long and 1.5 mm wide.
 Inflorescence in small leafy spike, with white and pink tinged flowers.
 Flowering in spring and summer.
 Fruits are pale brown cone-shaped fruit with fan-like wings around the tip.
 Seeds are a small ovoid seed sits in the cone section of the fruit.
 Seed embryo type is spatulate fully developed.

 Seed collection and propagation

 Collect seeds between December and March.
 Collect heads by hand when they are brown and slightly fat at the base.
 This should contain small hard seed.
 No cleaning is required if only the fruits were collected.
 If collected with other material, use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
 Seed set and seed viability can be low.
-From one collection, the seed viability was low, at 15%.
+Seed viability can be low.

 9,500 (5.56 g)